Search

 · Lack of Ovulation or Less than Eight Cycles Per Year

-· Elevation of Testosterone Levels In the Blood or Clinical Evidence of Increased Male
+· Elevation of Testosterone Levels In the Blood or Clinical Evidence of Increased Male Hormones

-· Polycystic Ovaries: Enlarged Ovaries With 12 or More Small Follicles
+· Polycystic Ovaries (Enlarged Ovaries With 12 or More Small Follicles)

 PCOS Learning Center